Conditions That Can Cause Excessive Clotting

-Acquired conditions are those that are not present at birth but ones that a person develops during their lifetime.
-They are more commonly the cause of inappropriate clotting than inherited ones.
+The tendency to develop a clot may arise because of some underlying condition that develops during a person's lifetime (acquired) or may be due to certain genes passed from parent to child (inherited).
+Acquired conditions are far more commonly the cause of clots than inherited disorders.
 When someone has experienced a blood clot in a vein or artery (thrombotic episode), a physical examination and thorough patient history may reveal one or more contributing factors that led to inappropriate blood clot formation.

 - Venous stasis—also known as "coach-class" syndrome, describes any situation that immobilizes someone for long periods of time, such as cramped seating during long distance travel or prolonged bed rest with an illness or hospitalization.
 Immobility may lead to slow or restricted blood flow (venous stasis) and an increased risk of developing a blood clot, especially in the deep veins of the legs (DVT).

-- Antiphospholipid syndrome—the development of antiphospholipid antibodies such as the lupus anticoagulant or cardiolipin antibody
+- Antiphospholipid syndrome—an autoimmune disorder in which a person develops antiphospholipid antibodies such as the lupus anticoagulant or cardiolipin antibody

-- Cancer or malignancies—cancer may cause hypercoagulable states for a variety of reasons: 1) tumor growth may cause external compression on a blood vessel or, in some cases, actually extend into the vasculature (for example, renal cell cancers extending into the renal veins); 2) treatments for cancer (radiation, chemotherapy) may leave patients more susceptible to hypercoagulation.
+- Cancer or malignancies—cancer may cause excessive clotting for a variety of reasons: 1) tumor growth may cause external compression on a blood vessel or, in some cases, actually extend into blood vessels (for example, renal cell cancers extending into the renal veins); 2) tumor may produce substances that can initiate and/or promote clotting (e.g., a type of leukemia known as acute promyelocytic leukemia can cause DIC); 3) treatments for cancer (radiation, chemotherapy) may leave patients more susceptible to excessive clotting.

-- Trauma or surgery—damage to blood vessels and prolonged immobilization can lead to blood clots.
+- Trauma such as fractures or surgery—damage to blood vessels and prolonged immobilization can lead to blood clots.

 - Presence of a catheter in a central vein—disruption in the flow of blood can cause blood clots to form.